OneOverCosine/hangman-project/README.md

 **InputManager**
 - Character/letter input prompt
 - Only accept A-Z, a-z, and digits
-- No input on character/letter prompt
+- No input on character/letter prompt [m]

 **Hangman**
 - Hangman starts with a word to guess